 It is challenging to gain a large enough perspective to reflect on one’s own relationship dynamics and assess which of the elements are compromised.
 Even more challenging is taking the necessary steps to bring your relationship back to a satisfying track.
 In times like these, couples counseling can be extremely helpful in supporting partners to reflect on their relational dynamics and identify the steps needed to transform their relationship into one that is much more satisfying.

 Eitan has a master’s degree in Somatic Psychotherapy from California Institute of Integral Studies.
 Working experientially, Eitan helps couples become more aware of their limiting patterns, guiding them in creating new, more satisfying ways of interacting.
 He has completed trainings in both the Comprehensive Hakomi Body Centered Psychotherapy Method and Psychophysical Therapy for Couples.
-Eitan resides in the East Bay with his life partner and his son.
+Eitan resides in the East Bay with his wife and son.
 Read More